mongodb/docs/source/core/replication.rst

 ~~~~~~~~

 Arbiters are special :option:`mongod` instances that do not hold a
 copy of the data and thus cannot become primary.
-Arbiters do
+Arbiters exist solely
-participate in elections to determine which node will become
+participate in elections.
-primary.
-Arbiters require very few resources and help prevent
-deadlocks in replica set elections that have an even number of voting
-members.

 .. note::

-   Because of the minimal system requirements You may safely deploy an
+   Because of their minimal system requirements, you may safely deploy an
    arbiter on a system with another work load such as an application
    server or monitoring node.

-   While one Arbiter node is useful for breaking ties, there
-   are no benefits to deploying multiple Arbiter nodes, and this is
-   typically counter-indicated.
+TODO: move the rest of this to the implementation section.

 Use the following command to start an arbiter: ::